SamridhiVaid/SAMRIDHI_RAVIKA_CMPUT663_PROJECT/README.md

 ## Output
 The output files for each classifier for both the datasets can be found at [output/](output/) folder.

+## Notebooks
+The colab notebooks used to replicate the work of Fucci. et al. can be found at [notebooks/](notebooks/) folder.

 ## Report
 The report is a pdf (named "report.pdf") found in the same directory as ReadMe.